OctopusDeploy/blog/blog/2021-06/powershell-classes/index.md

 ![](octopus-deployment.png)

 ## Conclusion
 In this post I demonstrated creating custom classes in PowerShell, including implementation of an interface.
-I this helps your work with PowerShell in the future.
+I hope this helps your work with PowerShell in the future.

 Happy deployments!

 :::hint
-The modifications for the step template are incomplete at this point, I'm still hoping to add other authentication methods such as Azure Active Directory Integrated and Azure Active Directory Username/Password.
+The modifications for the step template are incomplete at this point, I hope to add other authentication methods such as Azure Active Directory Integrated and Azure Active Directory Username/Password.
 :::